SteveProkovas/Variable-Manager/README.md

 ---

-This updated README includes a "Future Extensions" section suggesting potential improvements and enhancements for the Variable Manager project.
-These extensions can be implemented in the future to further enhance the functionality and usability of the program.
+This README provides a comprehensive overview of the Variable Manager project, including its description, usage instructions, an example code snippet, future extension possibilities, and licensing information.
+You can further customize it based on your project's specific needs and details.